 Information for Faculty

-More than 300 innovative and challenging Creative Inquiry projects are active at this time.
-Each project is led by one or more a faculty members, sometimes collaborating with staff or grad students, and to meet our goal of 1,000 projects, we need additional participation.
+More than 400 innovative and challenging Creative Inquiry projects are active at this time.
+Each project is led by one or more faculty members, sometimes collaborating with staff or grad students.

 Initiating a Project